nestauk/afs_neighbourhood_analysis/outputs/figures/section_data_methodology.md

 ### Early Years Outcomes

-For our outcome measure, we are using the Early Years Foundation Stage Profile (EYFSP) results.
-It is conducted at the end of Reception, testing a number of Areas of Learning and, within these, Early Learning Goals.
-The main domains are:
+For our outcome measure, we are using the [Early Years Foundation Stage Profile](https://www.gov.uk/government/publications/early-years-foundation-stage-profile-handbook) (EYFSP) results.
+A statutory assessment developed by the Department for Education, it is conducted at the end of Reception, testing a number of Areas of Learning and, within these, Early Learning Goals.
+The main domains are summarised below:

 1. Communication and language
 2. Physical development
 3. Personal, social and emotional development